MattiaCazzolla/Neuroengineering-project/README.md

 - ####  Sara Rescalli (sara.rescalli@mail.polimi.it)

 # Dataset
-The dataset provoded was generated using the frames of Dynamic Supine MRI (dsMRI) videos recorded for different patients under specific speech protocols.
+The dataset provoded was generated using the frames of Dynamic Supine MRI (dsMRI) videos recorded for different patients under specific speech protocols. <br>
 All the images had additive Gaussian Noise overimposed.